luka1199/Leaflet.AnimatedSearchBox/README.md

 ## Planned features

-- A drop-down list to easily implement autocomplete
+- More drop down features
 - Support for npm etc.